Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 For more information on branching and how to use branches, refer to the [GitHub repo branch documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches?wt.mc_id=DT-MVP-5004771).

-By embracing a consistent branching strategy, Contoso ensures that our codebase remains organized, stable, and conducive to effective collaboration.
+By embracing a consistent branching strategy, Contoso ensures that our codebase remains organised, stable, and conducive to effective collaboration.

 ---